cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Client Source IP Preservation
 *****************************

-Cilium's BPF kube-proxy replacement implements a number of options in order to avoid performing SNAT on NodePort requests where the client source IP address would otherwise be lost on its path to the service endpoint.
+Cilium's eBPF kube-proxy replacement implements a number of options in order to avoid performing SNAT on NodePort requests where the client source IP address would otherwise be lost on its path to the service endpoint.

-- ``externalTrafficPolicy=Local``: The ``Local`` policy is generally supported through the BPF implementation.
+- ``externalTrafficPolicy=Local``: The ``Local`` policy is generally supported through the eBPF implementation.
 In-cluster connectivity for services with ``externalTrafficPolicy=Local`` is possible and can also be reached from nodes which have no local backends, meaning, given SNAT does not need to be performed, all service endpoints are available for load balancing from in-cluster side.